 ST. LOUIS - More than 65 prosecutors have quit or have been fired from the Circuit Attorney's Office since January 2017.
-That’s more than 100% turnover — a half-dozen more lawyers have left the office than were on the roster when Kimberly M. Gardner took charge 2½ years ago.

 Some prosecutors became judges.
-Many forged new paths in criminal or civil practice.
+Many forged new paths in criminal defense or civil practice.
 Others now teach criminal justice at area colleges, while a few retired from law after decades as prosecutors.

 “It's not normal to lose that many people," said former Assistant Circuit Attorney Jeff Ernst, who left last year to join his brother in private practice.
 “The real concern is you don’t have the people that are entrenched that can teach the people fresh out of law school how to be prosecutors.”

 Such an exodus may not be unheard, though, of when regimes change.
 In Philadelphia, progressive reform District Attorney Larry Krasner lost more than 25 percent of his staff in his first year, according to the Philadelphia Inquirer.
 This past spring, the Miami Herald reported the Miami-Dade State Attorney's Office losing dozens of assistant prosecutors to higher paying jobs in the private sector.

 Fewer than 15 assistant prosecutors who served under former Circuit Attorney Jennifer Joyce remain.
 The turnover means serious cases routinely get reassigned to those without the experience or time necessary to prepare for trial, critics say.
 As a result, major cases often get dismissed on the eve of trial.

 "They're just thrown into a situation and doing the best they can," Ernst said.
 "But if they had more training and more experience, I think they'd be in a better position to do it."